 On July 11, 2010, I hosted and moderated a conversation with the Board of Directors for the Contemporary Art Society of Vancouver.
-Two weeks before our meeting I sent some notes to everyone to give them an opportunity to consider their own interests and ideas so that when we got together we could explore what interests and thinking we had in common and what opportunities and ideas we had that could kick our thinking out of the box about what the organization could do going forward.
-These are the notes I prepared for the conversation.
+Two weeks before the meeting I sent everyone the following notes so they had an opportunity to consider their own interests and ideas before we got together to explore what interests we had in common and what ideas we had about what the organization could do going forward.

 July 11, 2010

 Our story communicates our interests, role, and contribution as an enterprise.
 Exploring who we are, what we do, and how we contribute, – and who we would like to be, what we would like to do, and how we would like to contribute is how we create our story.
 Creating our story is how we create our enterprise.

 We each have our personal interests, observations, and ideas about the Contemporary Art Society to contribute.
 These are some questions to explore and consider for our conversation.

 What are our interests?

 What do we do?

 What are we doing?